-BusinessFixed price vs T&M contract or maybe mixed model of cooperation with software agency
+BusinessFixed price vs T&M contract or maybe mixed model in software development

 Introduction

-When embarking on the journey of custom software development or seeking support for information systems, many medium and small businesses find it more advantageous to join forces with external partners through contractual agreements, considering between fixed price vs t&m software agreements.
-Such an approach not only obviates the need for maintaining an in-house team of IT experts but also streamlines the complexities involved in cost management.
+When starting custom software development or seeking information systems support, numerous medium and small businesses prefer teaming up with outside partners using contracts.
+They consider the advantages and disadvantages of fixed price and time and materials software agreements.
+Such an approach not only obviates the need to maintain an in-house team of IT experts but also streamlines the complexities involved in cost management.
 This way, businesses can anticipate costs more clearly, allocate their internal resources towards their core competencies, and infuse their projects with a fresh perspective and cutting-edge technologies by external specialists.

 The essence of the Time and Materials price contract